 What is PSJA?

-The Private School Journalism Association is a free membership association dedicated to supporting student publications at the over 1,800 private schools in the United States.
+The Private School Journalism Association, an affiliate of Brimmer and May School in Chestnut Hill, Massachusetts, is the only organization of its type exclusively dedicated to supporting student publications at the over 1,800 private and independent schools in the United States.

 How Does PSJA Do?